Padre Pio Shrine: History

-Devotion to St. Padre Pio
+Devotion to Saint Padre Pio

-Aside from the regular Sunday and daily Masses, devotees and parishioners flock to the national shrine for a special day of prayer to St. Padre Pio every 23rd of the month except in the month of May when it is held on the saint’s birthday, 25 May.
+Aside from the regular Sunday and daily Masses, devotees and parishioners flock to the national shrine for a special day of prayer to Saint Padre Pio every 23rd of the month except in the month of May when it is held on Pio's birthday, May 25.
 Additional special days of prayer are held every 1st and 3rd Saturdays of the month.

 Healing liturgy follows after Mass at 9:00 in the morning and 5:00 in the afternoon.
-After reading the Gospel followed by a brief homily, prayer for healing of the sick comes when first- and second-class relics of St. Padre Pio are exposed to be venerated by the pilgrims.
-Then there is an anointing with Oil of the Sick by the priests and religious present.
+After reading the Gospel followed by a brief homily, prayer for healing of the sick comes when first- and second-class relics of Padre Pio are exposed to be venerated by the pilgrims.
+Then there is an anointing with oil of the sick by the priests and religious present.

-Flowers are offered at the image of St. Padre Pio before the end of the Mass.
+Flowers are offered at the image of Padre Pio before the end of the Mass.
 One can either offer white or red roses or both.
-It is said that a woman named Vittoria had a vision of luminous rays formed by thousands of white and red roses that radiated out from St. Padre Pio and spread in every direction.
-She sought an explanation from the saint, and he told the woman that the white roses in her vision represent the souls who attempt to live in grace, in love of God and in fraternal charity, while the red roses represent those who carry the cross of suffering with joy, and united with Jesus collaborate in the conversion of sinners and in the salvation of others.
+It is said that a woman named Vittoria had a vision of luminous rays formed by thousands of white and red roses that radiated out from Padre Pio and spread in every direction.
+She sought an explanation from Pio, and he told the woman that the white roses in her vision represent the souls who attempt to live in grace, in love of God and in fraternal charity, while the red roses represent those who carry the cross of suffering with joy, and united with Jesus collaborate in the conversion of sinners and in the salvation of others.

 Novena booklets, images and other religious items are available at the shrine’s store separated from the main church.